Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 Next, it adds Cordova platforms by running the `cordova platform add platform_name` command for each of the platforms as defined in `package.json`.

-Then it delegates to the config and default gulp tasks, which handle configuration, addition of Cordova plugins, Bower library retrieval, and compilation of templates, SASS, and TypeScript.
+Finally, it delegates to the config and default gulp tasks, which handle configuration, addition of Cordova plugins, Bower library retrieval, and compilation of templates, SASS, and TypeScript.

-Finally, this task can perform custom initialization based on a `prep` flag.
-For example, when using `gulp init --prep android`, all of the above is performed, along with addition of the [CrossWalk](https://crosswalk-project.org/) plugin for Android.
-You can customize this task to perform special behavior per platform if needed.

 In addition to initializing your environment for first use, this task is also useful for cleaning up your environment if you run into issues during development.

 ## gulp config

-The config task is used to customize configuration files based on the given build scheme name.
-Build schemes are defined in `config.master.xml` under the `schemes` node.
-If a scheme name is not specified, the default will be used.
+The config task is used to generate and customize configuration files based on a given platform and build scheme (specified via the `--prep` and `--scheme` flags respectively).

 This task creates the following files:

-* Cordova's `config.xml` (from `config.master.xml`)
+* `config.xml`
+* `build/chrome/manifest.json`
-* Starting page `www/index.html` (from `www/index.master.html`)
+* `www/index.html`
-* Runtime variables at `src/js/build-vars.js`
+* `www/js/build-vars.js`

-These files will be generated from their master files, and variable substitution will be performed based on the scheme definitions.
-This allows for easy configuration of builds for different environments (e.g., development, staging, production).
+These files are generated from their master files in the resources directory for the specified platform, the shared configuration file at `resources/config/config.yml` and modified based on the active build scheme as defined in `resources/config/schemes.yml`.

-Example usage: `gulp config --scheme production`
+If the `--prep chrome` or `--prep web` flag is not specified, Cordova will be assumed.

+If the `--scheme scheme_name` flag is not specified the default scheme will be used (as defined in `resources/config/schemes.yml`).

 See [Development Tips: Build Schemes](development-tips.md#build-schemes) for more details.